roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 ![Example prediction lines](../images/Prediction_lines.png)

-  * `COBpredG` - (orange) prediction based the current level of carb absorption.
+  * `COBpredG` - (orange) prediction based on the current level of carb absorption.
 This line only appears if you have carbs on board (COB > 0)
   * `ZTpredG` - (light blue) prediction based on Zero Temp from now on.
-  * `IOBpredG` - (dark blue) prediction based on IOB alone.
+  * `IOBpredG` - (dark blue) prediction based on IOB alone with no carb absorption.
   * `UAMpredBG` - (yellow) prediction based on current deviations ramping down to zero at the same rate they have been recently.
 This line is only present if UAM is turned on in the preferences.

-# Other terms you may come across

-* We also add other calculations that we do to better predict and analyze what is happening:
-  * `BGI` (Blood Glucose Impact) = the degree to which BG “should” be rising or falling based on insulin activity alone.
-  * `dev` or `deviation` = how much actual BG change is deviating from the BGI

-  * `ISF` = ISF is anchored from the value in your pump; but if you use autotune and/or autosens, the ISF value shown is what is currently being used by OpenAPS, as modified by the Sensitivity Ratio
-  * `CR (Carb Ratio)` = As with ISF, it is anchored from the value in your pump; but if you use autotune and/or autosens, the CR value shown is what is currently being used by OpenAPS
-  * `Eventual BG `= what BG is estimated to be by the end of DIA
-  * `minGuardBG` - is the the lowest your BG is estimated to get over the period of DIA (Duration of Insulin Action).
-  * `IOBpredG` - predictions based on IOB alone.
-  * `UAMpredBG` - predictions based on current deviations ramping down to zero at the same rate they have been recently.
-These represent the last entry on the purple prediction lines.
-  * `Safety Threshold` = `min_bg - 0.5*(min_bg-40)` where `min_bg` is your BG target.
-This is the level below which `minGuardBG` will not be allowed to go.
-  * `Sensitivity Ratio` = the ratio of how sensitive or resistant you are.
-This ratio is calculated by "Autosensitivity" (or "autosens"), and is applied to both basal and ISF to adjust accordingly. <1.0 = sensitive; >1.0 = resistant.
-If your preferences allow it, sensitivityRatio can also be modified by temp targets.
-  * `Target` = pulled from your pump target; overridden if you have enacted a temporary target running.
-  * `Carb Impact` = we estimate carb impact by looking at what we predict to happen with your carbs entered (`predCI`) and adding it to our estimate of the remaining carb impact (`remainingCI`)